-An Everett woman scheduled for incarceration next month filed suit Friday seeking to require the federal prison to provide her with methadone during her year-long sentence.
+An Everett woman scheduled for incarceration next month has filed a lawsuit seeking to require the federal prison to provide her with methadone during her year-long sentence.

 Federal prisons, like most correctional institutions around the country, have a policy of not providing such medications to inmates, except for pregnant women.